tanuja5/PHP_mailerAPI_code/README.md

 # PHP_mailerAPI_code
-send mails using PHP Mailer API
+Send mails to the user's mail id from database using PHP MailerAPI